 In June 2015, the Company paid the institutional investor \$25,000, \$14,286 principal of the \$38,000 convertible note payable and \$10,714 in early payment penalties.
-In addition, on July 1, 2015, the institutional investor converted \$10,014 principal of the convertible loan into 181,748 shares of the Company's common stock.
+On July 1, 2015, the institutional investor converted \$10,014 principal of the convertible loan into 181,748 shares of the Company's common stock.
+In August 2015, the Company paid the institutional investor \$20,000, \$5,714 principal and \$14,286 in accrued interest and early payment penalties.
+In October 2015, the Company paid the institutional investor \$42,500, the remaining principal of \$7,986 and \$34,514 in loan extension fees and early payment penalties.

-On March 2, 2015, the Company entered into a convertible promissory note with an institutional investor for

-\$16,000, which bears interest at an annual rate of 8% and matures on December 4, 2015.
-The investor has the right, after the first 180 days of the note, to convert the note and accrued interest in whole or in part into shares of the common stock of the Company at a price per share equal to 58% (representing a discount rate of 42%) of the average of the lowest three trading prices for the Company's common stock during the ten trading day period ending one trading day prior to the date of the conversion notice.
-At any time for the period beginning on the date of the note and ending on the date which is 30 days following the date of the note, the Company may prepay the note upon payment of an amount equal to the outstanding principal multiplied by 120%, together with accrued and unpaid interest.
-The amount of the prepayment increases every subsequent 30 days to 125%, 130%, 135%, 140% and 145% of the outstanding principal together with accrued and unpaid interest.
-After the expiration of 180 days following the date of the note, the Company will have no right of prepayment.
+On March 2, 2015, the Company entered into a convertible promissory note with an institutional investor for \$16,000, which bore interest at an annual rate of 8% and matured on December 4, 2015.
+The investor had the right, after the first 180 days of the note, to convert the note and accrued interest in whole or in part into shares of the common stock of the Company at a price per share equal to 58% (representing a discount rate of 42%) of the average of the lowest three trading prices for the Company's common stock during the ten trading day period ending one trading day prior to the date of the conversion notice.
+At any time for the period beginning on the date of the note and ending on the date which is 30 days following the date of the note, the Company could prepay the note upon payment of an amount equal to the outstanding principal multiplied by 120%, together with accrued and unpaid interest.
+The amount of the prepayment increased every subsequent 30 days to 125%, 130%, 135%, 140% and 145% of the outstanding principal together with accrued and unpaid interest.
+After the expiration of 180 days following the date of the note, the Company had no right of prepayment.

 At the inception of the convertible note to institutional investor, the Company recorded debt issuance costs of \$500 in prepaid expenses, and a debt discount and derivative liability of \$16,000 related to the conversion feature.
-Interest expense for the amortization of the debt discount is calculated on a straight-line basis over the life of the convertible note.
+Interest expense for the amortization of the debt discount was calculated on a straight-line basis over the life of the convertible note.
+The convertible note was paid in full in September 2015.

-During the three months ended July 31, 2015, we had the following activity in the accounts related to the convertible note to institutional investor:
+During the six months ended October 31, 2015, we had the following activity in the accounts related to the convertible note to institutional investor: